quay/mirror-registry/README.md

 --targetUsername    -u  The user on the target host which will be used for SSH.
 This defaults to $USER --quayHostname          The value to set SERVER_HOSTNAME in the Quay config.yaml.
 This defaults to <targetHostname>:8443 --initPassword          The password of the init user created during Quay installation.
---verbose           -v  Show debug logs and ansible playbook outputs
+--sslCert               The path to the SSL certificate Quay should use --sslKey                The path to the SSL key --verbose           -v  Show debug logs and ansible playbook outputs
 ```